nestlerk/Chiappinelli_Lab/RNAseq/processing/snakemake_pipelines/README.md

 # snakemake_pipelines
-This is a snake pipeline for RNA-seq analysis of repetitive element expression.
+This is a snake pipeline for RNA-seq analysis of repetitive element expression created by Tomas Kanholm.
 The Pipeline steps are as follows:

 1. Initial QC - FastQC
 2. Adapter/read trimming -  cutadapt